SpikeInterface/spikeinterface/doc/modules/generation.rst

     si.plot_traces(rec_static, channel_ids=rec_static.channel_ids[10:15], time_range=(11, 11.5))

-And you should have something like this.
-This can looks a bit toyish but this has been proven to be very useful to the development :py:mod:`sortingcomponents` module.
+The generated traces can look a bit toyish, but this generation module has proven to be very useful to the development :py:mod:`sortingcomponents` module.

 .. image:: ../images/generation_fig1.png